mooreryan/pasv/README.md

 ### Docker image

 If you are not used to using Ruby programs, just use the Docker image that we've made.
-Find it [here](TODO).
+As long as you have Docker installed and running on your system, you can just use the `pasv_docker` Perl script located in the `bin` directory instead of the Ruby program.

 ### Dependencies